crcn/tandem-old/README.md

 ### Realtime visual development

 Tandem allows you to visually develop your web application directly within VSCode.
-No more wasted time debugging HTML & CSS in the browser. 🙌🏻
+No more wasted time waiting for code to compile & debugging HTML & CSS in the browser. 🙌🏻

 > All of your web component development & debugging in one spot.